Continue reading on DataGuidance with:

 ICT sector

-According to Article 12 of the Computer Crime Proclamation, 'whosoever intentionally produces, transmit, sales, distributes, makes available, or possesses without authorisation any picture, poster, video, or image trough a computer system that depicts a minor engaged in sexually explicit conduct or a person appearing to be a minor engaged in sexually explicit conduct shall be punishable with rigorous imprisonment from three years to ten years'.
+According to Article 12 of the Computer Crime Proclamation, 'whosoever intentionally produces, transmits, sales, distributes, makes available, or possesses without authorization any picture, poster, video, or image through a computer system that depicts a minor engaged in sexually explicit conduct or a person appearing to be a minor engaged in sexually explicit conduct shall be punishable with rigorous imprisonment from three years to 10 years.'

 9.1 Enforcement decisions